asamallab/TMRvsBioLogic/README.md

 - src: This folder contains code for performing enrichment analysis and generating plots.
 - output: This folder contains the empirical fractions of various subtypes in the datasets.

+### 3. Complexity_analysis
+This folder is associated with the computation of the averaged Boolean complexity and averaged sensitivity of TMRs and NCFs.
+- input: Contains the Boolean complexity and average sensitivity data for TMRs and NCFs.
+- src: Contains the code to compute and generate the plots of averaged Boolean complexity and averaged sensitivity of TMRs and NCFs, as well as to generate the corresponding plots for different sign combinations of the regulators.

+### 4. Attractor_and_basin_recovery_of_BBM_models
+This folder contains all the required codes and data to compute the attractor recovery score and the JS between the basin fraction distribution from the corresponding gold standard.
+# a. network_generation
 <img src="schematic_fig_1_main.png">